Francis Bacon (artist): 1950s

 Bacon's main haunt was The Colony Room, a private drinking club at 41 Dean Street in Soho, known as "Muriel's" after Muriel Belcher, its proprietor.
-Belcher had run the Music-box club in Leicester Square during the war, and secured a 3 – 11 pm drinking licence for the Colony Room bar as a private-members club.
+Belcher had run the Music-box club in Leicester Square during the war, and secured a 3–11 p.m. drinking licence for the Colony Room bar as a private-members club.
 Bacon was an early member, joining the day after its opening in 1948.
 He was 'adopted' by Belcher as a 'daughter', and allowed free drinks and £10 a week to bring in friends and rich patrons.
 In 1948 he met John Minton, a regular at Muriel's, as were the painters Lucian Freud, Frank Auerbach, Patrick Swift and the Vogue photographer John Deakin.

 In 1950, Bacon met the art critic David Sylvester, then best known for his writing on Henry Moore and Alberto Giacometti.
 Sylvester had admired and written about Bacon since 1948.
 Bacon's artistic inclinations in the 1950s moved towards his abstracted figures which were typically isolated in geometrical cage-like spaces, and set against flat, nondescript backgrounds.
 Bacon said that he saw images "in series", and his work typically focused more on a single subject for sustained periods, often in triptych or diptych formats.
 Although his decisions might have been driven by the fact that in the 1950s he tended to produce group works for specific showings, usually leaving things until the last minute, there is a significant development in his aesthetic choices during this period which influenced his preference for the represented content in his paintings.